-2.1.
-Modifying a Tez View instance on an Ambari-managed cluster
+To modify a Tez View instance on an Ambari-managed cluster:

 - 1. Navigate to the Ambari Administration interface. - 2.
 Click Views and expand the Tez View. - 3.
 On the Create Instance page, change the appropriate configuration parameters. - 4.
 Select Local Ambari-Managed Cluster: